-\begin{lemma} Suppose the partition $\mathcal{T}_h$ is shape regular.
+\begin{lemma} Suppose the partition $\mathcal{T}_h$ is shape-regular.
 Then we have

-the hidden constant only depends on $\rho_D$ and $k$. \end{lemma} \begin{proof} The key to prove Lemma \ref{poincare} is that on each edge or face $e$, $v|_e$ is unique.
-Then with the same method of Lemma 7.1 in \cite{Lin15}, we have the discrete Poincar$\acute{\rm e}$ inequality. \end{proof} Also, we have the existence and uniqueness of the solution of \eqref{num-poisson}.
+the hidden constant only depends on $\rho_D$ and $k$. \end{lemma} \begin{proof} The key to proving Lemma \ref{poincare} is that on each edge or face $e$, $v|_e$ is unique.
+Then, same as Lemma 7.1 in \cite{Lin15}, we have the discrete Poincar$\acute{\rm e}$ inequality. \end{proof} Also, we have the existence and uniqueness of the solution of \eqref{num-poisson}.